 In Margaret’s case, if her referral creates an account (even a free one) on Coupler.io within 30 days after following the affiliate link, and then makes a subscription payment within a year after this, she will still get her commission.

 Coupler.io is already being used by 700,000 users, and this number is growing.
-The subscription prices vary from the affordable $24 per month up to $99 per month for advanced service packages designed for larger businesses.
+The subscription prices vary from the affordable $24 per month up for the Personal plan to $249 per month for a Business package designed for larger needs.
 It looks like Margaret’s choice of an affiliate program will prove to be a lucrative revenue stream.